 Michael J Arougheti is one of our Class III directors.
 He served as the Chairman of the Board from September 2011 through March 2014.
-Mr. Arougheti is Co-Founder, Chief Executive Officer and President, as well as a Director of Ares Management Corporation.
-He is a member of the Ares Executive Management Committee, the 7-member governing body which controls the firm, and the firm's Management Committee.
-He additionally serves as Co-Chairman of Ares Capital Corporation (NASDAQ: ARCC).
-Mr. Arougheti also is a member of the Ares Credit Group's U.S. and European Direct Lending Investment Committees, the Ares Equity Income Opportunity Strategy Portfolio Review Committee and the Ares Operations Management Group.
-Mr. Arougheti may from time to time serve as an officer, director or principal of entities affiliated with Ares Management funds managed by Ares Management and its affiliates.
-Mr. Arougheti may from time to time serve as an officer, director or principal of entities affiliated with Ares Management or of investment funds managed by Ares Management and its affiliates.
+Mr. Arougheti is a Co-Founder and the Chief Executive Officer and President, as well as a Director of Ares Management Corporation.
+He is a member of the Ares Executive Management Committee, the Ares Enterprise Risk Committee and is on the board of directors of the Ares Chairtable Foundation.
+He additionally serves as Co-Chairman of Ares Capital Corporation (NASDAQ: ARCC) and Co-Chairman of Ares Acquisition Corporation (NYSE: AAC).
+Mr. Arougheti also is a member of the Ares Credit Group's U.S. Direct Lending and Pathfinder Investment Committees and the Ares Equity Income Opportunity Strategy Portfolio Review Committee.
 Prior to joining Ares in 2004, Mr. Arougheti was employed by Royal Bank of Canada from 2001 to 2004, where he was a Managing Partner of the Principal Finance Group of RBC Capital Partners and a member of the firm's Mezzanine Investment Committee.
 Mr. Arougheti oversaw an investment team that originated, managed and monitored a diverse portfolio of middle-market leveraged loans, senior and junior subordinated debt, preferred equity and common stock and warrants on behalf of RBC and other third-party institutional investors.
-Mr. Arougheti joined

-Royal Bank of Canada in October 2001 from Indosuez Capital, where he was a Principal and an Investment Committee member, responsible for originating, structuring and executing leveraged transactions across a broad range of products and asset classes.
+Mr. Arougheti joined Royal Bank of Canada in October 2001 from Indosuez Capital, where he was a Principal and an Investment Committee member, responsible for originating, structuring and executing leveraged transactions across a broad range of products and asset classes.
 Prior to joining Indosuez in 1994, Mr. Arougheti worked at Kidder, Peabody & Co., where he was a member of the firm's Mergers and Acquisitions Group.
 Mr. Arougheti also serves on the boards of directors of Riverspace Arts, a not-for-profit arts organization and Operation HOPE, a not-for-profit organization focused on expanding economic opportunity in underserved communities through economic education and empowerment.
-Mr. Arougheti received a B.A. in Ethics, Politics and Economics, cum laude, from Yale University.
+Additionally, he is a member of the PATH Organization Leadership